HEADLINES: World & national news to state & local news - Knox TN Today

 Ijams Nature Center: Ijams offers programs, activities, and events for all ages on a weekly basis, and almost every day.
 Check their Calendar of Events here.

-Weather: Mid 70s with sunny skies According to the National Weather Service, today will be mostly sunny, with a high near 74.
-Tonight will be mostly clear, with a low around 50.
-5 mph.
+Weather: Mid 70s with sunny skies According to the National Weather Service, this could be the weekend forecast.
+Today will be sunny with a high near 74, and tonight’s low will be a chilly 49.

-Knoxville/Knox County Planning Commission: The Planning Commission meets the second Thursday of each month.
-Find agenda, minutes, and information here.

 Public Safety Personnel: Keep up with the latest news from Knoxville Police Department, Knox County Sheriff’s Office, Fire Department- City of Knoxville, and Rural Metro Fire.